meilisearch/meilisearch-symfony/README.md

 ## 📖 Documentation

 Complete documentation of the MeiliSearch Bundle is available in the [Wiki section](https://github.com/meilisearch/meilisearch-symfony/wiki).

+You can also check out the [MeiliSearch documentation](https://docs.meilisearch.com/guides/introduction/quick_start_guide.html).

 ## ⚙️ Development Workflow and Contributing